coMindOrg/federated-averaging-tutorials/README.md

 Check [sockets](https://github.com/coMindOrg/federated-averaging-tutorials/tree/master/federated-sockets) to find an implementation with python sockets.
 The same idea as with MPI but in this case we only need to know the public IP of the chief worker, and a custom hook will take care of the synchronization for us!

+Check [this](https://github.com/coMindOrg/federated-averaging-tutorials/tree/master/federated-keras) to see an easier implementation with keras!

 Check [this script](https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10_estimator/generate_cifar10_tfrecords.py) to see how to generate CIFAR-10 TFRecords.

 ## Troubleshooting and Help